ogc1231/sample-pad/README2.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.
+Monserrat and Lato used for fonts and linked via Google Fonts.
+Icon linked via Remix Icon and Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the body text.